clarbard/m-seas-proj/README.md

 # m-seas-projD

 This is my first attempt at using GIT and GITHUB for my 3rd year project.
-I will attempt to upload my R code here so I can track versions and store it and stuff.

-There will be errors, but I will figure it out eventually.

-First update: I was finally able to push the file on my computer to github!
-It looks weird as the README, buy maybe that's something I need to remember how to fix with html stuff?
+The main R files from my research can be found in this repository.
+Additionally, the code I used to generate the figures in my Dissertation Paper can be found in PaperFigures.R.